 The Medieval Unicode Font Initiative is a non-profit workgroup of scholars and font designers who would like to see a common solution to a problem felt by many medieval scholars: the encoding and display of special characters in Medieval texts written in the Latin alphabet.

 Unicode is the new international font standard.
-In version 5.0, it covers approx. 100,000 characters in living as well as historical scripts.
+In version 11.0 (published 5 June 2018), it covers more than 137,000 characters in living as well as historical scripts.
 It is fully supported by computer platforms like Linux, Mac and Windows.
 There is simply no alternative to Unicode.

 Many characters needed by medieval scholars are already defined in Unicode, but a great number of other characters, and especially abbreviation marks, are missing.
 The Private Use Area in Unicode may be used for encoding missing characters, but we would like to see as many special characters defined in the official area as possible.